bkeys/I-have-moved-to-gitgud.io-please-look-there-for-my-projects/README.md

 # I-have-moved-to-notabug.org-please-look-there-for-my-projects

-Github itself is proprietary, so I choose to host my active projects on [notabug](https://notabug.org/bkeys/), notabug uses a liberated version of Gogs and only hosts projects that are free software, so I encourage you to use notabug instead of github as well.
+Github itself is proprietary, so I choose to host my active projects on [gitgud](https://gitgud.io/bkeys/), gitgud uses gitlab, so I encourage you to use gitgud instead of github as well.